 “No, thank you,” I said when standing and shaking the director’s hand.
 “Thank you for being so forthcoming.”

-As I sat at that director’s desk, I greeted each new piece of information she was reeling out to me with shock as it pertained to the ridiculousness of the situation, as it pertained to my status as a novice in this field.
-I thought it would play well in the story I retold, but as I walked away from the facility, regret consumed me.
-I was not a man for others, and this afternoon provided further evidence that I probably never would be.
-I thought I might be able to find another way to be so if that’s what I still wanted, but there would always be better men than I am in this regard.
+As I sat at that director’s desk, I greeted each new piece of information she was reeling out to me with what started out as some embarrassment, because some part of me knew I didn’t have the patience or the wherewithal for the job.
+That led to some shock for how unprepared I was, which evolved into a level of shock where I almost laughed, thinking she had to be kidding.
+My initial thoughts, as I walked away from the facility did not involve this story I’m writing for you now.
+My initial thoughts were of deep.
+This moment exposed the idea that I was not a man for others, and it provided further evidence that I probably never would be.
+I thought I might be able to find another way to be so if that’s what I still wanted, but I now knew there would always be better men than I am in this regard.

-“Who would choose to do that?”
-I asked myself to attempt to assuage the guilt I felt.
-I thought that putting someone in charge of the daily life of Toby Smith would be an excellent creative sentence from a judge for a first-time offender of some assault against humanity.
-Then I thought of those that choose to make such sacrifices in their life to help such a troubled man out, no matter how ridiculous I considered the obstacles to achieving such a lofty status, and I realized the true definition of being a man for others.
+“No one would choose to do all that?”
+I said to myself again, this time with more conviction.
+I was trying to convince myself that I was a normal person, one of the 99.99%, and I wasn’t such a bad guy.
+I tried to convince myself the only circumstances beyond your control would put you in charge of such a man.
+You don’t choose to burden your life with such a man, then I thought of those who do choose to make such sacrifices in their life to help such a troubled man out, no matter how ridiculous I considered the obstacles to achieving such a lofty status, and I realized the true definition of being a man for others.
 Some might say that hearing, firsthand, what a caregiver experiences makes them think less of those that make such sacrifices.
-I walked away from this facility with more respect.
+I walked away from this facility with profound respect for them.